resource/backbone.rebar/README.md

 # API Documentation

-For full api documentation clone or download the repository and see the docuemntation folder.
-Online versions of the documentation will be made availble soon.
+For full api documentation clone or download the repository and see the documentation folder.
+Alternatively, an online version of the documentation can be found [here](http://resource.github.io/backbone.rebar/docs/index.html)